sunbains/tide-cloud-cli/README.md

-# TiDB DSL CLI
+# TiDB CLI

-A standalone command-line interface for TiDB Cloud DSL (Domain Specific Language) operations.
+A standalone command-line interface for TiDB Cloud operations.
 This tool provides a simple, declarative syntax for managing TiDB Cloud resources.

 ## Features